molily/molily.de/_posts/2019-02-03-testing-angular.md

 The testing tools that ship with Angular are low-level.
 They merely provide the basic operations.
 If you use these tools directly, your tests become messy, repetitive and hard to maintain.
 You need to create high-level testing tools that cast your conventions into code in order to write short, readable and understandable tests.

-This guide values strong conventions and introduces simple helper functions that follow essential testing conventions.
+This guide values strong conventions and introduces helper functions that follow essential testing conventions.
 Again, your mileage may vary.
 You should adapt these tools to your needs or build higher-level testing helpers.

 ## Test suites with Jasmine

-Angular ships with Jasmine, a tool that enables you to write and execute unit and integration tests.
-In particular, Jasmine is a testing framework consisting basically of three parts:
+Angular ships with Jasmine, a JavaScript framework that enables you to write and execute unit and integration tests.
+Jasmine consists of three important parts:

 1. A library with classes and functions for constructing tests.
 2. A test execution engine.